 Since the 1960’s various micaceous, nacreous, and iridescent pigments of great durability have been developed for the automobile Industry.
 A recent development, Mica Titanates, are micronized mica flakes coated in Titanium Dioxide.
 This pigment is in isolation white but manufacturers can add various transparent pigments and a wide range of metallic colors result from gold to silver and pewter and beyond.
 Colors now come in a “rainbow” of permanent pigments.
 These innovations were integrated into decorative markets within paint, ceramic, postcards, wall paper and eventually into decorative concrete.

-Initially, metallic epoxy effects were introduced into the decorative coating industry dating back to 2007.
+Initially metallic epoxy effects were introduced into the decorative coating industry dating back to 2007.
 This created the “WOW factor”, as contractors could not believe the incredible effects that were achievable.
 While it generated significant interest, it did not translate to immediate success.
 Originally it was viewed as “too complicated” and extremely expensive.
 In addition it was very difficult to market.
 How could you depict these evolutionary effects in a color chart in a cost effective manner to be mass produced?
 Many manufacturers sampled a tremendous amount of materials, but it did not lead to immediate sales.
 Over time many manufacturers continued to demonstrate and promote these effects and it began to catch on.
+Simplification and competitive costing made a significant difference.
 Vibrant colors were instant and eye catching.
 These proprietary powder effects are added into clear coatings or sealers carrying the decorative effect onto the surface.
 Generally most of the metallic powders are added into 100 percent solids epoxy.
-This is virtually free of VOC (volatile organic compounds) and produces a floor that is durable, rapidly installed, and produces a seamless decorative floor at moderate cost.
+This is virtually free of VOC (volatile organic compounds) and produces a floor that is durable, rapidly installed, and produces a seamless decorative floor at a moderate cost.
 These are best installed by experienced contractor’s familiar with surface preparation and installation.